jiho264/Learn_pytorch/Dev_History.md

 - [ ] The input is expected to contain the unnormalized logits for each class (which do not need to be positive or sum to 1, in general).
 ---
 - In CIFAR10 :
-- [ ] weight decay = 0.0001 and momentum = 0.9
+- [x] weight decay = 0.0001 and momentum = 0.9
-- [ ] adopt the weight initialization in He and BN without dropout
+- [x] adopt the weight initialization in He and BN without dropout
 - [ ] batch size = 128 on 2 GPUs
-- [ ] learning rate = 0.1, divided by 10 at 32k and 48k iterations
+- [x] learning rate = 0.1, divided by 10 at 32k and 48k iterations
 - [ ] total training iterations = 64k
-- [ ] 45k/5k = train/val set
+- [x] 45k/5k = train/val set
 - [ ] 4 pixels are padded on each side, and a 32 x 32 crop is randomly sampled from the padded image or its horizontal flip
 - [ ] the per-pixel mean is subtracted from each image
 - [ ] For testing, use original images
+  > Submean 안 한거로 테스트하면 완전 학습 안 되던데??????
 ## Week 0: Summary of 2023
 - [x] Setup the Leanring Process
 - [x] Implemantation of ResNet32 Model Structure